 Many individuals who cite fraudulent or illegal activities at their workplaces risk losing their jobs when acting as whistleblowers against their employers.
 The federal False Claims Act protects whistleblowers who assist the government in revealing illegal activities wrought by their employers.
 The case described confirms that pain and suffering damages are legitimate restitution for whistleblowers.

 If you or someone you know wishes to bring about a whistleblower claim against a potentially fraudulent company, contact our whistleblower lawyers at Williams Cedar at 215-557-0099 or contact us online to schedule a consultation.
-Our offices are located in Philadelphia and Cherry Hill, New Jersey, allowing us to represent clients Pennsylvania, New Jersey, and throughout the nation.
+Our offices are located in Philadelphia and Haddonfield, New Jersey, allowing us to represent clients Pennsylvania, New Jersey, and throughout the nation.